204 Stateline Road W

 At least 7 business days prior to the first day of class, student must get fingerprinting card completed at designated location and return card to the school with a $50 money order made out to Mississippi State Department of Health (MSDH).

 The admission application below can be printed and emailed to us.
-Application fee can be paid online.
+Application fee can be paid online, cash app, or in person.

 email all applications to email@example.com